pip-services3-nodex/pip-services3-gcp-nodex/README.md

 This module contains components for supporting work with the Google cloud platform.

 The module contains the following packages:
-- **Clients** - client components for working with Google Cloud Functions
+- **Clients** - client components for working with Google Cloud Platform
 - **Connect** - components of installation and connection settings
 - **Container** - components for creating containers for Google server-side functions
-- **Services** - contains interfaces and classes used to create Google Function services
+- **Services** - contains interfaces and classes used to create Google services

 <a name="links"></a> Quick links: